mlflow/mlflow/docs/source/models.rst

 These methods also add the ``python_function`` flavor to the MLflow Models that they produce, allowing the models to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
-This loaded PyFunc model can only be scored with DataFrame input.
+This loaded PyFunc model can only be scored with DataFrame inputs.

 .. code-block:: py